-- i. the development of larger, Intermunicipal Area Concept Plans (IACPs) to regulate $^{\rm Page\ 4\ of\ 96}$ larger areas within the IDP, and - ii.
-Local Area Structure Plans (ASPs) to govern developments at a guarter section level of detail. - b.
+- ii.
+Local Area Structure Plans (ASPs) to govern developments at a quarter section level of detail. - b.
 The IACPs and ASPs shall be prepared in accordance with the provisions of the MGA. - 4.
 Referral Requirements - a.
 The proposed IDP sets a new referral area to include most of the IDP area except for areas located beyond the future ring road to the southwest and east. - b.
 Reduced timeline for referred document review from 30 days to 14 days. - 5.
 Servicing Requirements - a.
-The proposed IDP requires that connection to municipal services is required for new high-intensity subdivisions within 1/4 section of city boundary (except for areas where IACPs are exempt). - b.
+The proposed IDP requires that connection to municipal services is required for new high-intensity subdivisions within 1⁄4 section of city boundary (except for areas where IACPs are exempt). - b.
 May allow on-site servicing within the IDP area, subject to alignment with applicable IACP. - 6.
 Dispute Resolution - a.
 Adopts the dispute resolution process established in the Intermunicipal Collaboration Framework (ICF). - b.
 Includes disagreement about the interpretation of the IDP as a base for dispute. - c.
-Identifies when the dispute process is activated.
+Identifies when the dispute process is activated, that is, only after second reading of a bylaw.